anthonyjoeseph/fancy-todo-mvc/article-backups/shouldredux.md

 ```

 This replaces [typesafe-actions](https://github.com/piotrwitek/typesafe-actions), [redux-actions](https://redux-actions.js.org/introduction/tutorial), and `ofType` in both [ngrx](https://ngrx.io/api/effects/ofType) and [redux-observable](https://github.com/redux-observable/redux-observable/blob/2b6c0ed700b78f86780ac5d2e6ba81d341249a0a/src/operators.ts#L16) by solving the more general problem of sum types.

+# Conclusion

+`redux-observable` is a powerful framework.
+It effectively decouples the ui of a project from it's behaviors, and guides it toward a more functional style.
+Though tangibly it mostly just helps implement undo & testing, it has benefits beyond that.

+I like to use it if I'm working with streams or a lot of event handling.
+This is because I know that, especially if I need to mock out certain behaviors for testing, I will eventually end up architecting the project using something similar to `redux-observable` anyway.

+The framework itself is extremely simple and minimal.
+I use it less for its functionality than for its name - it tells incoming developers a lot about how the project is structured just by reading through its dependencies in `package.json`.

+`redux-observable` can also be used to bring a pure functional framework to `react`.
+For more on how `redux-observable` can be used as an `IO` entry point, check out [my article about it](https://dev.to/anthonyjoeseph/taskeither-vs-fluture-4e0n).
+For more on the history of frontend functional frameworks, check out my article [Why is redux-observable like that?](https://dev.to/anthonyjoeseph/why-is-redux-observable-like-that-2g4e)

+Hopefully this article gives a deep enough overview to decide whether or not `redux` and `redux-observable` is right for you!

 [^1]: This example's a bit misleading.
 We can't use `enum` with `redux` because `Action` has to be an object conforming to [this interface](https://github.com/reduxjs/redux/blob/master/src/types/actions.ts#L18): `interface Action<T> { type: T }`